Welcome! How can we help?

 Can I see individual student responses?

-Yes, teachers have full visibility to student responses both live and after class.
+Yes, teachers have full visibility to student responses both live and after class through the Class View tool.

 How do I track students responses?

-The Facilitation View shows where each student is and how they have responded.
+The Teacher's Class View tracks where each student is at and how they have responded.